DaveOC90/ca2dataScripts/README.md

 conda env create -f environment.yml
 ```

-You can then activate the install like so:
+You can then activate the installation like so:

 ```
 conda activate ca2Python
 ```

 In this environment you can use the python scripts in the repository.
-To exit the environment you can use thios command:
+To exit the environment you can use this command:

 ```
 conda deactivate